Intoxicated Possession of a Firearm Attorney in Madison

 Madison Law and How It Plays Out

 Law enforcement and prosecutors around the state have discretion in charging different crimes depending on the circumstances.
-Over the last few years, we have seen a number of District Attorney’s Offices charge people criminally more and more, seeking criminal convictions under these kinds of circumstances.
+Over the last few years, we have seen a number of District Attorney’s Offices charge more people criminally under these kinds of circumstances.

 If you are charged with intoxicated possession of a firearm, it is critical that you hire a law firm that is knowledgeable and familiar with handling these kind of cases.
 Grieve Law has a strong track record of fighting gun charges and winning.
 Hire a firm that has the success and knowledge to help get your charges reduced or dropped.

 If you are driving drunk and get stopped by the police, you will be facing an Operating While Intoxicated (OWI) charge.
 It is commonly referred by the public as a DUI or DWI.
 If you are in possession of a firearm, whether on your person or in the vehicle and you tell the officer there is no gun, you can be charged with obstruction of justice.
 Your only real hope of beating this charge is to consult an experienced criminal defense attorney.